Chana030102/PSU_ECE4-585_CacheSimulator/README.md

 ## Single Level Cache Simulator
 This program will simulate a single level writeback policy cache.

-Three parameters that should be variable will help define the cache structure:
+Three parameters that should be variable (only powers of 2) will help define the cache structure:
 * Number of sets
-* Associativity
+* Associativity (max 8)
 * Cache line size (limited to 32, 64, or 128 bytes)

 Traces will be provided in the following format:

     Access_Type Hex_Address

 Access type can be either a 0 (read) or 1 (write) to indicate the operation.
 The Hex address should consist of the following fields in this order:

     | Tag | Index | Byte Select |

 Once all traces have been processed, the simulator should provide the following statistics: